 The Trust's objectives include:

 If you love air sport and recreation, there are a number of ways in which you could assist the trust in its tasks - these include Gift Aid Donations, Legacies and Covenants.

-The Trust's Annual Report 2011 may be viewed by clicking here.
+The Trust's 2018 Annual Report may be viewed by clicking here.

 Application forms 2022 bursaries are available now and can be accessed via the Bursaries Page.
 The closing date for 2022 bursary applications is 31 March 2022.

 The Trust would be particularly pleased to receive applications from minority air sports, and sports that did not submit applications for 2021 bursaries such as balloon & flight simulator pilots, multi-rotary wing (i.e. drone) flyers and from disadvantaged applicants and from those whose air sport ambitions are thwarted for financial reasons.

 27 bursaries were awarded in 2021.
 The list of winners can be accessed via the 2021 Bursary Winners page.
 No applications were received from flight simulator pilots and balloon pilots.
 Available Bursaries included the Advanced Bursary for gifted young air sports persons up to 24 years of age who have received an initial bursary.
 Well done to all successful applicants.

 The Trust is hugely grateful to sponsors such as The Patron, The Royal Aeronautical Society, The Peter Cruddas Foundation, Breitling, Dr. Brian Bramson, George Farha, John Downer, Andrew Brownsword, Friends of the Trust, the Crocker family, and Pooley Flight Equipment Ltd for their generous financial support of the Flying for Youth Scheme.

 Bursaries normally must be claimed, following successful award of target qualifications by the end of the year in which they are offered.